Sevastopol Police: History

 The People's Militia in Sevastopol first appeared in 1905.
 This was the beginning of new developments in the field of protection and law enforcement.

 Shortly after the October Revolution in 1917, it was decided to create the Protection Commissariat in order to solve problems of control and law enforcement.
-Later, by order of the chief of the Provincial Police and by the Resolution of Sevastopol Revolutionary Committee, on 21 May 1919, the Commissariat for the Protection of Sevastopol was renamed the Office of Soviet Workers and Peasants' Militsiya, led by Commissioner Mikhail Ivanovich Kanuga.
+Later, by order of the chief of the Provincial Police and by the Resolution of Sevastopol Revolutionary Committee, on 21 May 1919, the Commissariat for the Protection of Sevastopol was renamed the Office of Soviet Workers and Peasants' Militsiya, led by Commissioner Mikhail Kanuga.
 Structurally, the city of Sevastopol was divided into six districts, each headed by a district police chief.
 The Precinct Enlistment office was renamed the Office of the Head of the District.

 After the Russian Civil War, the Sevastopol police force was sent to fight gang violence.

-By Order of the Ministry of Internal Affairs of the Crimean executive committee No. 094 from 1958, the municipal districts were divided to: Leninsky, Balaclava, and Nakhimovskiy and on 14 January 1976, the Gagarin District was formed.
+By order of the Ministry of Internal Affairs of Crimea No. 094 from 1958, the municipal districts were divided to: Leninsky, Balaclava, and Nakhimovskiy and on 14 January 1976, the Gagarin District was formed.

 After the Declaration of Independence of Ukraine on 24 August 1991, the Ukrainian Militsiya began a new stage as the police force of a sovereign state.

 Ukraine inherited the police that existed in the USSR.
 The Ministry of Internal Affairs of Ukraine was also inherited from the police of the Ukrainian SSR.
 Normative-legal acts that regulate their organization and activities required significant changes.

 The Sevastopol Militsiya was importantly affected by the subsequent restructuring of the Ukrainian police by legislation enacted in 1992.
 However, in March 2014, the Militsiya in Sevastopol was dissolved and replaced by the Russian Politsiya due to the annexation of Crimea by the Russian Federation.